Jackenmen/DpyBot/README.md

 This is a very simple d.py bot that's intended for my own testing of functionalities of d.py.
 This is not meant for anything more than testing.

-Make a venv, install `discord.py` and start with `python -m dpybot`.
+Make a venv, run `pip install -r requirements.txt` and start with `python -m dpybot`.

 # License